 How much time do members commit?

 The average time commitment for members is about four hours per month.
-This includes attending four mandatory meetings a year of the full Commission, a team meeting about once a month, and 2-6 special events a year, plus working on projects outside of meetings.
+This includes attending four mandatory meetings a year of the full Commission, a monthly team or committee meeting, and 2-6 special events a year, plus working on projects outside of meetings.

 How are applicants selected?

-A subset of current Commission members volunteer to serve on the Membership Committee, which is responsible for selecting a slate of applications to recommend for the full Commission’s vote.
-The number of open seats varies per year but is typically between 8 and 15.
-In recent years we have received 60-80 applicants for these seats.
-The Committee members use an informal consensus process to select applicants for interviews and then for the final slate.
-The criteria used may include an applicant’s accomplishments, experience, passion and commitment, as well as considering how best to supplement the existing body’s strengths.
+A subset of current Commission members volunteer to serve on the Membership Committee, which is responsible for selecting a slate of applicants to recommend for the full Commission’s vote.
+The criteria used may include an applicant’s accomplishments, experience, and passion, as well as considering how best to supplement the existing body’s strengths.
 Your schedule and ability to commit time and energy is also taken into consideration.